-Activities scheduled for ODOT staff include supporting SKATS and other agencies in the region with coordination of their transportation planning process and MPO support in the region.
+ODOT staff provide support to SKATS and other jurisdictions and agencies in the region on coordination of their transportation planning processes.
 Specific activities include:

-- 1. Coordination of MPO planning activities within ODOT; - 2.
+- 1. Coordination of MPO planning activities within all departments in ODOT; - 2.
 Policy and technical coordination with SKATS; the cities of Salem, Keizer, and Turner; and Polk and Marion Counties in the development of land use and transportation plans and planning studies; - 3.
-Support the SKATS RTSP amendment and refinement process; - 4.
+Support for the SKATS MTP amendment and refinement process; - 4.
 Participate in the development and coordination of SKATS TIP and ODOT STIP; - 5.
-Assistance in development of Unified Planning Work Program; and - 6.
+Assistance in development of Unified Planning Work Program; - 6.
+Review of SKATS documents in order to determine if they meet the corrective actions identified in FHWA/FTA's 2021 Certification Review of the SKATS Transportation Planning Process; - 7.
 Development and execution of agreements and scopes of work for funding and specific planning projects.